ntllinhh/imdbsql/README.md

 ```
 **Objective:** Categorise movies into rating groups and counts how many fall into each group.

-## 4. Find the top 10 movie genres
+## 4. Top 10 movie genres by the number of movies released

 ```sql
 SELECT